Aircloak/aircloak/manual_tests.md

 - [ ] Deploy the latest release of `air` and `cloak`
 - [ ] Perform the onboarding procedure, as explained in [Deploying a clean system](#deploying-a-clean-system)
 - [ ] Perform the [Insights Air Interface](#insights-air-interface) tests.
+- [ ] Validate that the version number is right
+- [ ] Validate that the changelog has been updated

 ### Insights Air Interface